MicrosoftDocs/visualstudio-docs/docs/profiling/threads-view-parallel-performance.md

 - The quantum of a thread expires.
 - A thread makes a blocking I/O request.

-During profile analysis, Concurrency Visualizer categorizes context-switch events by searching the call stack of the thread for well-known blocking APIs.
-It displays the categories in the lower-left part of the **Threads** view.
+Concurrency Visualizer categorizes context-switch events and searches the call stacks of threads for well-known blocking APIs.
+Categories appear in the active legend at the lower-left in the **Threads** view.

 If there's no call stack match, Concurrency Visualizer uses the wait reason provided by [!INCLUDE[TLA#tla_mswin](../code-quality/includes/tlasharptla_mswin_md.md)].
 However, the [!INCLUDE[TLA#tla_mswin](../code-quality/includes/tlasharptla_mswin_md.md)] category may be based on an implementation detail, and may not reflect user intent.
 For example, [!INCLUDE[TLA#tla_mswin](../code-quality/includes/tlasharptla_mswin_md.md)] reports the wait reason for blocking on a native slim reader-writer lock as I/O instead of Synchronization.
 In most cases, you can identify the root cause of a blocking event by examining the call stacks that correspond to context-switch events.

 In the **Threads** view, you can analyze which code is executed by one or more threads during an execution segment.
 You can also examine blocking reports, and reports that profile call-stack tree execution.

 **Threads** view also shows dependencies between threads.
-For example, if you identify a thread that's blocked on a synchronization object, you can look for the thread that unblocked it, and you can examine the activity on the call stack for that thread at the point when it unblocked the other one.
+For example, if you identify a thread that's blocked on a synchronization object, you can find the thread that unblocked it.
+You can examine the call stack for the unblocking thread at the point when it unblocked the other one.

 You can use **Threads** view to: